kadena-community/kadena.js/packages/apps/docs/src/docs/contribute/docs.md

 - From GitHub
 - From a Local Environment.

-This article goes over each of these options to help you suggest changes to the [Kadena Docs](https://github.com/kadena-community/docs).
+[test link](kadena-dao.md) This article goes over each of these options to help you suggest changes to the
+[Kadena Docs](https://github.com/kadena-community/docs).

 ## Before Getting Started